Andkleven/form/docs/README.md

 ### Remote testing

-We have two alternatives remote testing:
+We have two alternatives for remote testing:

 1. <a name="devServer"></a>TODO: Development server